 - Are post-heart attack patients

-Genesis Cardiac Rehabilitation Phased III/IV is a maintenance based exercise and education program for those who have completed Cardiac Rehabilitation Phase I and II following a cardiac event or procedure.
+Genesis Cardiopulmonary Rehabilitation Phase III is a maintenance-based exercise and education program.
 Spouses are encouraged to attend.
-In addition, the program is an excellent preventive program for those individuals who either have heart disease or are at risk for developing heart disease.
+In addition, the program is an excellent preventive program.
 The American Heart Association has identified the following as risk factors: smoking, high blood pressure, elevated blood cholesterol and triglyceride levels, heredity, obesity, diabetes, stress, and lack of regular exercise.

-Physician referral is required for admission to the phase III/IV program.
-Genesis’ professionally trained staff supervises the Phase III/IV participants.
+Physician referral is required for admission to the Phase III program.
+Genesis’ professionally trained staff supervises the Phase III participants.
 Participants are trained to monitor and report his/her own pulse rate during their exercise session.
 To ensure safety of the participants, appropriate emergency equipment and medications are kept on site at all times.

 Insurance and Fees

-Based on your diagnosis, Medicare and most insurance plans cover Cardiac Rehabilitation Phase II.
-Medicare and other insurance plans generally do not cover Cardiac Rehabilitation Phase III/IV.
+Based on your diagnosis, Medicare and most insurance plans cover Cardiac Rehabilitation and Pulmonary Rehabilitation Phase II.
+Medicare and other insurance plans generally do not cover Cardiopulmonary Rehabilitation Phase III.